All Episodes

 Oh, I forgot about that.

-Forgot about the fact that a bunch of people want to wipe out fathers.
+I forgot about the fact that a bunch of people want to wipe out fathers.

-More than 19 million children, about one in four were living in households where no father, biological or other, was present, according to a census report in 2005.
+More than 19 million children, about one in four, were living in households where no father, biological or other, was present, according to a census report in 2005.

-Philip Jackson, the executive director of the Chicago-based Black Star Project, which helps children in mainly minority schools, said that father absence in the African American communities across America has hit those communities with the force of 100 hurricane katrinas.
+Philip Jackson, the executive director of the Chicago-based Black Star Project, which helps children in mainly minority schools, said that father absence in the African-American communities across America has hit those communities with the force of 100 Hurricane Katrinas.

 It is literally decimating our communities.